dylandebaun/gemsnake-reticulations/README.md

 # gemsnake-reticulations
 The following procedure was created in DeBaun et al., 2022 to comprehensively explore the network structure and trends for the evolutionary history of Malagasy gemsnakes.

-Classify the quality of the gene tree dataset
+Classify the quality of the gene tree dataset  <br />
-Create subclades of tree to identify reticulations (test monophyly of those subdivisions) Based on the results of this test, remove taxa or gene trees that are uninformative Subsample at least one member from each subclade to test for reticulations deeper in the tree
+Create subclades of tree to identify reticulations (test monophyly of those subdivisions)  <br />
+  Based on the results of this test, remove taxa or gene trees that are uninformative <br /> Subsample at least one member from each subclade to test for reticulations deeper in the tree <br />

-For each subclade and the subsampled backbone:
+For each subclade and the subsampled backbone: <br />
 Run SnaQ for up to 5 reticulations  <br />
 Run NANUQ, look at strucutre with SplitsTree  <br />
 Test all reticulation options with MaxQPseudoLikelihood and Goodness of Fit test  <br />